Now I'm a member:

 And please embed your links.

 Should you need further markup, there's a list of allowed html beneath the comment edit box.
+The use of some frequently-used HTML functions (for inserting quote boxes, pictures, tables and bilingual columns) is explained in detail in separate points below.

 It's not possible to edit or update a comment.
 Even site editors cannot do this.